 Director and screenplay: Alex Gerbaulet, Mareike Bernien*

-Followed by a discussion with Alex Gerbaulet and research experts on how to deal with the future past of our environment.
+Followed by a discussion on how to deal with the future past

-Until 1990, the Soviet joint stock company SAG Wismut mined uranium in Saxony and Thuringia in the GDR for the USSR’s nuclear weapons program, until the GDR environmental movement took notice.
-The film follows this trail through today’s landscapes, which are marked by mining and remediation, and understands the ground as an archive.
-Sonne unter Tage is a deep drilling into space and time and explores the element uranium for its material, metaphorical and geopolitical rearrangements.
+Until 1990, the Soviet joint-stock company SAG Wismut mined uranium in Saxony and Thuringia in the GDR for the USSR’s nuclear weapons program.
+The GDR environmental movement also became aware of this.
+The film follows this trail through today’s landscapes, which are marked by mining and ecological restoration, and understands the ground as an archive.
+Sonne Unter Tage drills deep into space and time, exploring the material, metaphorical, and geopolitical transformations of the element uranium.

 Director: Marie Lidén*

-Under a hood made of fabric laced with copper wires, we meet William in a remote cabin in Sweden.
-For ten years, he has been fighting a disease that defies scientific detection: Hyperelectrosensitivity.
-People who experience discomfort from electronic radiation that makes it impossible for them to continue living in their digitalized everyday lives.
-The powerful film depicts the experiences of a young man and his emotional world in dealing with the disease, the support of a concerned family, but also the inadequacies of a health care system in dealing with an invisible disease whose symptoms are nevertheless sheer reality for those affected.
+We first see William under a hood made of fabric laced with copper wires in a remote cabin in Sweden.
+For ten years, he has been fighting a disease that defies scientific verification: electromagnetic hypersensitivity.Affected people experience discomfort from the radiation emanating from electronic devices that makes it impossible for them to continue living a digitalized life.
+The visually powerful film depicts the experiences of a young man and his emotional world in dealing with the disease with the support of his concerned family, but also the inadequacies of the healthcare system when confronted with an invisible disease that is nevertheless a constant reality for those affected.

 Documentary, Colombia / Chile / Romania, 2022, 84 min, Spanish with English subtitles